drossDS/Forecasting_Carbon_Emissions/README.md

 ![](Emissions_Images/Model_Timespan_Evaluation_Small.png)

 ### Training Data Processing
 The general rule is that the training data used to fit regression models must be stationary for the model to make a proper prediction.
-However, it was determined during initial investigations that the non-stationary data actually produced the lowest-error predictions.
+However, it was determined during initial investigations that the non-stationary datasets actually produced the lowest-error predictions.
 From this, four input datasets were created with various combinations of transformations to be run through all models (explained in further detail below) so that the datasets could be compared and the best transformation method(s) selected.
 - ***Raw Data***:  Untransformed natural gas emissions data in its "raw" form after having been cleaned and formatted as described previously
 - ***Log Data***:  The Raw Data with a log transformation, attempting to achieve stationarity
 - ***Shifted Data***:  Raw Data which has been "shifted" by taking the difference between successive data point; effectively, the derivative of the dataset
 - ***Log Shifted Data***:  Log-transformed Raw Data which was then "shifted" as described above Of the four datasets above, only "shifted" datasets achieved stationarity as determined by an Augmented Dickey-Fuller (ADF) test.
 As stated previously, stationarity had a negative impact on the model performance as will be explained in the next section.
+The four datasets are plotted below.

 ![](Emissions_Images/Four_transformations.png)